eidp/platform-documentation/docs/concepts/internal-developer-platform.md

 An Internal Developer Platform (IDP) is a curated collection of tools, services, and infrastructure that enables development teams to efficiently build, deploy, and manage software applications.
-It provides standardized, self-service capabilities that abstract away infrastructure complexity while maintaining flexibility for developers.
+It provides standardised, self-service capabilities that abstract away infrastructure complexity while maintaining flexibility for developers.

 ## Core purpose

 IDPs address a fundamental challenge in modern software development: the growing complexity of infrastructure and operational requirements.
-As organizations scale, development teams often spend significant time managing infrastructure rather than delivering business value.
+As organisations scale, development teams often spend significant time managing infrastructure rather than delivering business value.
 An IDP solves this by providing:

 * **Self-service infrastructure**: developers can provision resources without waiting for operations teams.
-* **Standardized workflows**: consistent processes for building, testing, and deploying applications.
+* **Standardised workflows**: consistent processes for building, testing, and deploying applications.
 * **Abstraction of complexity**: hiding infrastructure details while maintaining necessary control.
 * **Golden paths**: opinionated, best-practice workflows that guide developers toward success.